theJensenLab/etdb-downloads/userManual.md

 ## Important nodes

 This is an experimental project.
 This program will likely hang, break and throw messages that won't make much sense.
 The best thing to do is to kill the process (Ctrl-C) and restart.
+The more the files are downloaded, the faster will be the download speed.

 If you would like to contribute to this project, please file an issue [here](https://github.com/theJensenLab/etdb-downloads/issues) and we will try to get to it as soon as possible.